-Orthopedic experts believe it is important that people should treat their bodies and bones as the prized possessions they are.
+Experts in the field of orthopedic medicine believe it is important that people should treat their bodies and bones as the prized possessions they are.

 “Healthy bones are the scaffolding of your body and your muscles are the workers that allow you to do all the physical activity you want.
 It cannot be underestimated how essential it is to have strong bones.
 You can’t take for granted how it can affect your quality of life,” said orthopedic surgeon Anthony Orio, who is affiliated with Syracuse Orthopedic Specialists (SOS).

 Orio gives five tips to maintaining healthy bones and joints.